How to Apply for Financial Aid

 Our current Mason students would love to connect with you!
 One way to connect is through the Mason Admissions’ social media accounts; we are active on Instagram, Facebook, and Twitter.
-The Mason Admissions’ YouTube channel features vlogs made by current Mason students and creators, Anika and Nick.
-These videos provide an inside look at Mason’s campus community, academic life, and student life and can be found here.
+The Mason Admissions’ YouTube channel features vlogs made by current Mason students and creators.
+These videos provide an inside look at Mason’s campus community, academic life, and student life.
 We also offer the opportunity to meet one-on-one with an Admissions Counselor, and in that meeting, you can also meet with a current Mason student.
-Please reach out to your Admissions Counselor to schedule your virtual one-on-one, and request to have a current student be part of that meeting.
+Please reach out to your Admissions Counselor to schedule your virtual one-on-one and request to have a current student be part of that meeting.

 There are many ways to get involved and opportunities to participate in free programs and events that Mason has to offer.
-We currently have over 500 student clubs and organizations to choose from!
+We currently have hundreds of student clubs and organizations to choose from!
 You can start browsing these options on the student engagement platform, Mason 360.